Paper money: Early Chinese paper money

-The first banknote-type instrument was used in China in the 7th century, during the Tang dynasty (618–907).
+The first known paper money instrument was used in China in the 7th century, during the Tang dynasty (618–907).
 Merchants would issue what are today called promissory notes in the form of receipts of deposit to wholesalers to avoid using the heavy bulk of copper coinage in large commercial transactions.
-Before the use of these notes, the Chinese used coins that were circular, with a rectangular hole in the middle.
-Coins could be strung together on a rope.
-Merchants, if they were rich enough, found that the strings were too heavy to carry around easily, especially for large transactions.
+Before these notes, circular coins with a rectangular hole in the middle were used.
+Multiple coins could be strung together on a rope.
+Merchants found that the strings were too heavy to carry around easily, especially for large transactions.
 To solve this problem, coins could be left with a trusted person, with the merchant being given a slip of paper (the receipt) recording how much money they had deposited with that person.
-When they returned with the paper to that person, their coins would be returned.
+Their coins would be restored when they went back and gave that person the paper.

 True paper money, called "jiaozi", developed from these promissory notes by the 11th century, during the Song dynasty.
 By 960, the Song government was short of copper for striking coins, and issued the first generally circulating notes.
 These notes were a promise by the ruler to redeem them later for some other object of value, usually specie.
 The issue of credit notes was often for a limited duration, and at some discount to the promised amount later.
 The jiaozi did not replace coins but was used alongside them.

 The central government soon observed the economic advantages of printing paper money, issuing a monopoly for the issue of these certificates of deposit to several deposit shops.
-By the early 12th century, the amount of banknotes issued in a single year amounted to an annual rate of 26 million strings of cash coins.
-By the 1120s the central government started to produce its own state-issued paper money (using woodblock printing).
+By the early 12th century, the amount of notes issued in a single year amounted to an annual rate of 26 million strings of cash coins.
+By the 1120s, the central government started to produce its own state-issued paper money (using woodblock printing).